 Lower Third Graphics for the California Rescue Dog Association (CARDA)

 We recently created lower third motion graphics for CARDA and their spot on Canine Corner.
 Founded in 1976, CARDA is a 501(c)3 non-profit, and the largest volunteer search dog organization in America.
+They train canine teams (dog and handlers) for search and rescue.
+They deploy throughout the state of California and occasionally to larger search operations outside the state.

 A short video containing a few parts of the logo design process.